```html What Is a Good WPM? Typing Speed by Age, Job & Skill Level (2026)

 Good target: 50–70 WPM

-Emails, reports, spreadsheets, and chat messages are easier when typing feels automatic.
+Emails, reports, spreadsheets, forms, and chat messages are easier when typing feels automatic.

 Students